Sun O'er Sea's Pet Reservation Process

 Sun O'er Sea tests for hyper-trophic cardiomyopathy, which leads to an enlargement of the heart wall and causes the muscle to have difficulty pumping blood to and from the cat's body, resulting in a diminished lifespan; Sun O'er Sea uses the best technology available: annual echocardiogram on my breeding kings and queens.

-All Sun O'er Sea breeding cats are negative for HCM; hearts are normal and are clear.
+All Sun O'er Sea breeding cats are negative for HCM; hearts are normal and clear.

 PK Deficiency: